 About the Foundation

 The Foundation is comprised of individuals from within the Santa Clarita Valley with experience in non-profit organizations, education, theatre, and business.
-The current Board of Directors include: Carol Rock (President), Kim Pearlman (Vice President), Peggy Rogers-Peoples, Joelle Danahy, Mary Ferguson, Jen Gregg, Kelly Miyake, Isaiah Talley.
+The current Board of Directors include: Carol Rock (President), Kim Pearlman (Vice President), Peggy Rogers-Peoples, Joelle Danahy, Mary Ferguson, Kelly Miyake, Isaiah Talley.
 Advisory members for the Foundation include Newhall Family Theatre Manager Tom Lund and Newhall School District Superintendent Jeff Pelzel.

 The mission of Raising the Curtain Foundation to enhance the Newhall Family Theatre for the Performing Arts, an inclusive performance venue for members of the community, artists, students, and educators.
 Founded in 2018, the Foundation will help create and promote programming held at the Newhall Family Theatre to help introduce the performing arts to the local community.